bran-van-d/Blocitoff/README.md

 + Create and migrate the SQLite database with `rake db:create` and `rake db:migrate`
 + Start the server using `rails server`
 + Run the app on `localhost:3000`

-**Features**

-+ Users can create a standard account in order to create, edit and delete items.
-+ Users can view other's profiles, but cannot interact with their items.
-+ After seven days an automated rake scheduler will parse all current items.
-Any item older than 7 days will be deleted.